 “I suppose I should take a turn about that,” Jimmy said.
 “They’re what you’d expect.
-As soon as your bugs start flying everywhere, I’ll make my usual rounds, traveling the airwaves and the world as the eminent commentator that people think I am.
-I’m sure I’ll get even more attention than usual, since what’s we be happening everywhere will be so earth-shaking, and since I’m a friend of you two and have played a part in this escapade.
+As soon as your bugs start flying everywhere, I’ll make my usual rounds online and off, traveling the airwaves and the world as the eminent commentator that people think I am.
+I’m sure I’ll get even more attention than usual, since what will be happening everywhere will be so earth-shaking, and since I’m a friend of you two and have played a part in this escapade.

 “I’ll publish articles, too, some of which I’ve already begun to write.
 One will be an op-ed in the Times, I expect, probably on the first day.
 And there’ll be essays and interviews in dozens of periodicals, newspapers, and news sites.
 They’ll all want me, which I can handle.
-I’m sure you won’t mind if I post some of my wisdom on the website, too, maybe anonymously—just add more spice to what will already be there.
+I’m sure you won’t mind if I post some of my wisdom on the website, too.
+It’ll add more spice to what will already be there.

-“Also, groups will have me speak to them—my usual mix of professional and political organizations, business and civic associations, think tanks, the college and university lecture circuit, and so on.
+“Also, groups will have me speak to them, mostly online—my usual mix of professional and political organizations, business and civic associations, think tanks, the college and university lecture circuit, and so on.
 That could last for months, years, who knows.
 I’ll do what I can, and I’ll enjoy it.
 As usual, I’ll have plenty to say and I’ll be happy to say it.”

 “Do you have any favorite themes so far?”
 Vassal asked.